JohnnyGProjects/Embedded-C-/Y_G_T9/Readme.md

 This project was created to:

-* Demonstrate low-level embedded programming skills
+* Demonstrate embedded programming skills
 * Practice interrupt-driven system design
 * Control external hardware using shift registers
 * Apply AVR timer and interrupt concepts